confstr - get configurable variables

 After a call to:confstr(_CS_V7_ENV, buf, sizeof(buf))

-the string stored in buf will contain the <space>-separated list of variable=value environment variable pairs required by the implementation to create a conforming environment, as described in the implementations' conformance documentation.
+the string stored in buf shall contain a <space>-separated list of the variable=value environment variable pairs an implementation requires as part of specifying a conforming environment, as described in the implementations' conformance documentation.

 If the implementation supports the POSIX shell option, the string stored in buf after a call to:confstr(_CS_PATH, buf, sizeof(buf))

-can be used as a value of the PATH environment variable that accesses all of the standard utilities of POSIX.1-2008, if the return value is less than or equal to sizeof(buf).
+can be used as a value of the PATH environment variable that accesses all of the standard utilities of POSIX.1-2008, that are provided in a manner accessible via the exec family of functions, if the return value is less than or equal to sizeof(buf).

 If name has a configuration-defined value, confstr() shall return the size of buffer that would be needed to hold the entire configuration-defined value including the terminating null.
 If this return value is greater than len, the string returned in buf is truncated.